kuhchung/kuhchung.github.io/pages/weapon-guide/Bowgun.md

 Here it is in progression order:

+** All gun constructions are Frame, Barrel, Stock!
+This is the order that you put the three pieces together in the menu, top to bottom.**

 Light - Heavy - Heavy
 Royal - Tropeco - Tropeco (for poisoning bugs and fire shooting)
 Royal - Royal - Tropeco (for barroth)